melange-re/melange-re.github.io/docs/melange-book/celsius-converter-exception.md

 ```

 The `: string` after the argument list tells the compiler that this function
 must return a `string`.
-Using `getValueFromEvent` ensures that the `value` field
+Using the `getValueFromEvent` function ensures that the
-can't be used as anything other than a string.
+`value` field can't be used as anything other than a string.

 Another thing to note about `onChange` is that after the `evt` argument, the
 body of the callback function is surrounded by braces (`{}`).
-OCaml functions are
+OCaml functions
-like JavaScript's arrow functions--if they contain more than one line, they need
+are like JavaScript's arrow functions---if they contain more than one line, they
-to be enclosed by braces.
+need to be enclosed by braces.

 Let's change the render logic to update the Fahrenheit display: